devwithbrian/send-pocket-money-frontend/README.md

 # 💸Send Pocket Money – Frontend (React + Vite)

-This is the **React.js frontend** of the Money Transfer application.
+This is the **React.js frontend** of the Send Pocket Money application.
 It provides a UI for users to send money, view transaction history, and calculate fees and exchange rates.

 ---